Marian Wright Edelman

 Marian Wright Edelman (née Wright; born June 6, 1939) is an American activist for civil rights and children's rights.
 She is the founder and president emerita of the Children's Defense Fund.
-She influenced leaders such as Martin Luther King Jr.
+She influenced leaders such as Martin Luther King Jr. and Hillary Clinton.

-Early years
+Early life

 Marian Wright was born June 6, 1939, in Bennettsville, South Carolina.
 Her father was Arthur Jerome Wright, a Baptist minister, and her mother was Maggie Leola Bowen.
 Marian's father encouraged her education before he died, after a heart attack in 1953, when she was 14.

 Education

 She went to Marlboro Training High School in Bennettsville, where she graduated in 1956, going on to Spelman College in Atlanta, Georgia.

 Due to her academic achievement, she was awarded a Merrill scholarship which allowed her to travel and study abroad.
 She studied French civilization at the Sorbonne University and at the University of Geneva in Switzerland.
 For two months during her second semester abroad she studied in the Soviet Union as a Lisle Fellow.

 In 1959 she returned to Spelman for her senior year and became involved in the Civil Rights Movement.
 In 1960 she was arrested along with 77 other students during a sit-in at segregated Atlanta restaurants.
 She graduated from Spelman as valedictorian.
 She went on to study law and enrolled at Yale Law School where she was a John Hay Whitney Fellow, and earned a Bachelor of Laws in 1963.
 She is a member of Delta Sigma Theta sorority.

 Edelman received an honorary doctorate from La Salle University in May 2018.